Old Russian words and their meaning. Dictionary of obsolete words (based on works from the school curriculum)

 sail - sail,

-piit is a poet,
+piit - poet,

 fisherman - fisherman,

-mouth - lips.
+lips - lips.

-Historicisms, as you might guess from the name of these words, are associated with a certain era in the history of the country and are the names of those objects that have already disappeared, and the word, as a reminder to descendants, remained in literature, archival documents or periodicals of those years.
+Historicisms, as you can guess from the name of these words, are associated with a certain era in the history of the country and are the names of those objects that have already disappeared, and the word, as a reminder to descendants, remained in the literature, archival documents or periodicals of those years.

-workers 'faculty - workers' faculty;
+workers' faculty - workers' faculty;

 Archaisms.

-The lad is a teenage boy.
+Otrok is a teenage boy.

-The young woman is a teenage girl.
+Otrokovitsa is a teenage girl.

 A creature is a living being.